Valobtify/Valobtify.AspNetCore.WebApi/README.md

 ### Overview

 `Valobtify.AspNetCore.WebApi` is an extension of the `Valobtify` library that simplifies the integration of value objects into ASP.NET Core Web APIs.
-It provides built-in support for model mapping and Swagger documentation, making it easier to work with value objects in your API projects.
+It provides built-in support for model mapping , making it easier to work with value objects in your API projects.

 ---